Why are left handed guitars more expensive?

 I spoke with a Fender representative who told me the following:

-Another factor which contributes to why left handed guitars cost more is the time and money spent on retooling and reprogramming CNC machinery.
+Another factor that contributes to why left handed guitars cost more is the time and money spent on retooling and reprogramming CNC machinery.

 I spoke with a representative from PRS who told me the following: